A City Under Siege: Reception

-Ahmadzadeh tries to make connection with the reader in A City Under Siege.
+Ahmadzadeh tries to make a connection with the reader in A City Under Siege.
 Most stories are told in the first person.
 A City Under Siege is a solid collection of wartime stories.
-Ahmadzadeh relies heavily on certain tricks and has a few authorial tics, but he's a talented writer and these are effective, good stories.
+Ahmadzadeh relies heavily on certain tricks and has a few authorial tics, but he's a talented writer, and these are effective, good stories.
 This collection is certainly a good introduction to frontline Iranian life during this conflict (with which most Western readers will presumably not yet be very familiar.

-The book was also reviewed in Middle East Studies Association of North America's Review of Middle East Studies by Hamid Eshani.
+The book was also reviewed in the Middle East Studies Association of North America's Review of Middle East Studies by Hamid Eshani.

 Habib Ahmadzadeh received the third prize of the Writing Forge Short Story Competition for his "Letter to the Sa'ad Family".